 Many of Florence’s museums and attractions are world-famous, which means that everyone who visits the city wants to experience them.
 The lines can get STUPIDLY long, especially from May to September, but you can avoid them by booking tickets in advance.
 You’re given a certain time to go, so you lose flexibility in your itinerary, but could save yourself hours of waiting in line outdoors.

 Rick Steves has a really good article breaking down your options for booking your visits ahead of time, including an explanation of the Firenze Card.
-You can also skip the lines by booking tours and tickets through Viator.
+You can also skip the lines at the Accademia and the Uffizi Gallery by booking tours with The Tour Guy (and they’re a great small business to support in Italy.)

 Have cash on hand